 Using supplements doesn’t mean that you are guaranteed to have a good training session.
-They can most definitely help you to push yourself especially on the days when you are feeling low on energy.
+They can most definitely help you to push yourself, especially on the days when you are feeling low on energy.

 20. Try New Exercises

 Trying out a range of new exercises can be an exciting thing to do as your body isn’t used to doing them so try changing up the exercises you do every now and then.
-For example, if you always do the flat barbell bench press, try a flat dumbbell bench press instead one week.
-You can do this type of thing when any exercise to prevent your workouts from becoming tedious.
+For example, if you always do the flat barbell bench press, try a flat dumbbell bench press instead for one week.
+You can do this type of thing when doing any exercise to prevent your workouts from becoming tedious.

 Adding some diversity to your training sessions will have a huge impact on how to stay motivated and you will see some exceptional results.